Policy Ideas

 Clear and practical national, state, and local AI guidelines can empower schools to harness AI's potential benefits while ensuring student privacy and responsible usage.
 Early guidance should address issues such as prioritizing equitable access to AI tools, minimizing bias, utilizing legally and ethically created training sets and models, reaffirming adherence to existing privacy and security policies, and maintaining human decision-making.
 With robust guidance, education systems can improve safety and enhance consistency in classroom adoption.

-As of April 2024, eleven U.S. states have published AI guidance: CA, INKY, MS, NC, OH, OK, OR, VA, WA, and WV.
+As of August 2024, twenty-two U.S. states have published AI guidance: ALAZCA, CO, CT, DE, HI, INKY, LA, MNMS, NC, ND, NJ, OH, OK, OR, UTVA, WA, WI, WV and WY.
 See the TeachAI AI Guidance for Schools ToolkitAustralia, Japan, New Zealand, South Korea, the United Kingdom, and the United States are some of the countries that have published national guidance on AI in education.

 Build Capacity